TacoBadger/nonprofits-project-7/README.md

 7. Top 6 Stand-Up Comedy were Dave Chappelle: The Closer, Kevin Hartz: Zero fucks given, George Lopez: We'll do it for half, Jerry Seinfeld: 23 hours to kill, Chris D'elia: No Pain, Bo Burnham: Inside

 ## What is next?
-Thank you for reading my doccumentation about my Netflix Dataset.
+Thank you for reading my mini case study about nonprofit donor data.
+Segmentation, locatiopn, age, hobbies could give us more insigths into.

+doccumentation about my Netflix Dataset.
 To help me improve more of my basic data analytical skills I will list down a few pointers on what's next for my other projects.

 - I could have improved my data story telling or I could have made a more compelling narrative by including all detailed and relevant explanation in my documentation, I should know what my target audience is and start telling my data from there.
 I should also be including basic terms especially for beginners reading my documentation.
 - I could have improved my keypointers that can lead the audience to understand more about my data analysis.
 I could have make use of highlighting all important keywords and relevant data for our target audience.